kube-HPC/mcp-server/resources/how_to_get_logs.md

 # Accessing HKube Job Logs
+YOU MUST FOLLOW THIS PROCEDURE TO ENSURE ACCURATE AND EFFICIENT LOG RETRIEVAL.

 ## Objective
 │ This guide explains how to retrieve and display HKube job logs using available tools and Elasticsearch queries.                                                                                                                  │